Kahaani Ghar Ghar Kii: Impact

 “Balaji Telefilms’ move would glorify the concept of ‘honour killings’.
 They should not be allowed to make a serial on the Aarushi murder case till the investigations are over.
 Otherwise, it will amount to influencing the investigation and the outcome of the case.”

 Following the complaint and a meeting between the I&B ministry and Star TV, they ordered Star to withhold the episode telecast.

 Star then instructed Balaji Telefilms, as per the I&B directive, to alter the track accordingly.
 Soon, the storyline was modified, regarding which Creative Head Nivedita Basu stated:

 "Well, Andy will not die; only Tanu will be bumped off.
 So there is no double murder like that of Aarushi and Hemraj.
 Moreover, we also removed the word 'honour killing' from the episode.
 Now the track will be of a 'who-dun-it', where every character in the Agarwal family will be a suspect."

+Broadcast

+Due to popular demand, the show had a re-run from August 2022 on the same network.